 Dr. Lindsay Wells of Audubon Fertility and Reproductive Medicine states, “To boost one’s diet towards egg or sperm health, we recommend select Theralogix supplements on top of the well-balanced diet.”

 Dr. Bruce Albrecht of Denver Fertility and Albrecht Women’s Care adds, “I believe that nature has provided us with all of the proper nutritional ingredients needed for a healthy life and maximal reproductive potential.
 Unfortunately, the modern American diet is far from meeting those requirements.
-I encourage patients to adopt a more fertility-friendly diet, and I believe that CoQ10, inositol, vitamin D and omega-3 supplements are very important adjuncts to maximize fertility.
-The Theralogix supplements fit very well with my nutritional recommendations to patients.
-I ask 100% of my patients to be on some combination of these supplements.”
+I encourage patients to adopt a more fertility-friendly diet, and I believe that CoQ10, inositol, vitamin D, and omega-3 supplements are very important adjuncts to maximize fertility.”